Skip to main content

 How many hours should I study H2 Mathematics weekly?

 Beyond school lessons and tutorials, we recommend at least 5-8 hours of dedicated self-study per week throughout JC based on what works for our students.
-This time should include completing tutorial questions before checking answers, practicing past year papers under timed conditions, and actively reviewing concepts you found difficult.
+This time should include completing tutorial questions before checking answers, practising past year papers under timed conditions, and actively reviewing concepts you found difficult.
 Consistency throughout the year matters significantly more than cramming before examinations.

 Can I improve from S grade to A grade?